 Gina took one of his hands in hers and assured him, “She would.
 She once told me that you and Stacy would be the epitome of true love, if only you weren’t both so stupid.”

 “Never mind,” Gina said with a bright smile and a dismissive wave.
 She pulled him into her arms and squeezed tight.
 Relieved she still loved him after all he’d done, Dan hugged her with everything he had.
-She held onto him longer than she needed to, but he wasn’t in any hurry to let go of her, either.
+She held onto him longer than she needed to, neither of them in a hurry to let go.

-“Don’t do anything else to make me yell at you,” she said, wiping a tear from of her eye when she finally let him go.
+“Don’t do anything else to make me yell at you,” she said.

 “I can’t promise, but I’ll try really hard not to.
 You scare the crap out of me.”